PHP 7 Server Rebuild FAQs

 grep -Rn \ http_get\( ~/sites/*/

-If you get any results, you should be able to convert it to use wp_remote_get without further modifications.
+If you get any results, you should be able to convert it to use wp_remote_get without complex modifications.
 If you're not sure, please contact Support for assistance.

 Removal of memcached